Spring has sprung! Now what do you do with the bees you wintered? That’s a really good question and I hope to help you out with the answers.

 Because that’s what I did.
 I did what I was told and you can follow along in this video.

-Feel free to print off this PDF checklist, Feeding bees in the spring, by clicking below.
-And the best part, is that you get all the other free stuff as well!
-(Over 25 free printables and tools to help you in your day-to-day homesteading and self-sufficiency!
+Feel free to print off this PDF checklist, Feeding bees in the spring, in the resource library below.
+And the best part is that you get all the other free stuff as well!
+(Over 50 free printables and tools to help you in your day-to-day homesteading and self-sufficiency!
 Woohoo!

 I hope this video has helped you and I would love to hear from you.
 Please leave me a comment below!
 What did you like most from this video?
 What did you learn?
 What do you do differently?